tinker/tinker-ui/README.md

 ### Setting up

+You will first need to install tinker-ui's dependencies, some of which come as submodules, others which come as npm packages.
+Running `npm install` and `git submodule update --init --recursive` in the tinker-ui root directory should do the trick.

 To get started with developing, the easiest thing is to use the `./bin/devsetup` script.
 It takes a single argument which is the public directory of your app.
 In case of a ruby app with a structure similar to the above, we might exercute a